makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 `mysqldump`/`mysql` but much more handy to use.
 They find the correct binaries and execute them with the correct options for you.

-## Use case 2 - Working with anonymized production data on your local environment
+## Use case 2 - Anonymizing production data to use them on your local environment

 *You need to retrieve data from your production environment, but you don't want to have sensitive data on your local environment.*